API-Skeletons/doctrine-orm-graphql/attributes.rst

 Attributes
 ==========

-Configuration of your entities for GraphQL is done with PHP 8.0 attributes.
+Configuration of your entities for GraphQL is done with PHP attributes.
-There are three attributes and all options for each will be covered in this document.
+There are three attributes and all options for each are covered in this document.

 The namespace for attributes is ``ApiSkeletons\Doctrine\ORM\GraphQL\Attribute``.